davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11.11-directories --> counts number of dir and sub-dir in current directory 12.12-newest_files --> displays 10 newest made filesin current dir 13.13-unique --> takes a list of words as input and prints only words that appear exactly once
+11.11-directories --> counts number of dir and sub-dir in current directory 12.12-newest_files --> displays 10 newest made filesin current dir 13.13-unique --> takes a list of words as input and prints only words that appear exactly once 14.14-findthatword --> Displays lines containing a specific pattern in /etc/passwd in this case 'root'